 Carat – Unit of measure of diamonds and gemstones.
 One carat is equivalent to 200 milligrams.
 One carat can also be divided into 100 "points."
 A .75-carat stone is the same as a 75-point or 3/4-carat stone.

-Channel Setting – Jewels rest in a metal channel, held in only by a slight rim which runs along the edges of the channel.
-Channel set jewels are usually round or baguette shaped.
+Channel Setting – Jewels rest in a metal channel, held only by a slight rim that runs along the edges of the channel.
+Channel set jewels are usually round or baguette-shaped.

 Clarity – The clearness of a gemstone, or the lack of internal flaws.
 The clarity scale for diamonds runs from FL (flawless, with neither internal nor external flaws), to I3 (having many clearly visible imperfections using only the naked eye).
 A ten-power loupe is used to examine a diamond for clarity.